Bubblr-Inc/ai-vault-aws-installation/README.md

  If you already have the items listed in the requirements section such as AWS VPC, EKS cluster and an RDS database your simply need to make a note these and ensure you have kubernetes connection via kubectl and helm, a postgres database and a database user that has sufficient access to create a schemas and supporting tables.

 If you do not have the infrastructure components listed in the requirements section you will need to create them in your AWS account.
-This can be done a number of ways however, we generally use terraform so to setup the infrastructure required by AI-Vault please use [this guide that describes how to do this](doc/INSTALL.md)
+This can be done a number of ways however, we generally use terraform to setup the infrastructure required by AI-Vault please use [this guide that describes how to do this](doc/INSTALL.md)

 ``` Note: This process generally takes around 1 hr to complete, although DNS propagation may take longer. ```